The original Roe v. Wade decision also was leaked to the press

 Neal Katyal, the former acting solicitor general, tweeted that if the Politico story is true, this is “the first major leak from the Supreme Court ever.”
 He called it the equivalent of the Pentagon Papers.

 Chief Justice Warren Burger was livid.
 The Supreme Court has always jealously guarded its opinions, and secrecy is critical to maintaining an evenhanded approach to dispensing justice.
-There are obvious and profound consequences to litigants and the public being tipped off to the result in a case before it has been formally announced and adopted.
+There are obvious and profound consequences if litigants and the public are tipped off to the result in a case before it has been formally announced and adopted.

 Burger had reason to be especially angry about the leak.
-He had reluctantly supported the decision in Roe but he went to pains to write that the decision was not going to result in “abortion on demand” — which had been the unfortunate headline of Beckwith’s story.
+He had reluctantly supported the decision in Roe, but he went to pains to write that the decision was not going to result in “abortion on demand” — which had been the headline of Beckwith’s story.

 Despite this, Burger showed mercy to Hammond and gracefully accepted his apology, though he continued to fulminate about Beckwith and the Time story.
 Hammond survived as Powell’s clerk and even served an additional term for the justice before leaving the court to join the Watergate Special Prosecution Force.